TheTeamVivek/YukkiMusic/config/README.md

 ## Mandatory Vars

-- These are the minimum required vars need to setup to make Yukki Music Bot functional.
+- These are the minimum required vars need to setup to make yukki Music Bot functional.

 1. `API_ID` : Get it from my.telegram.org
 2. `API_HASH`  : Get it from my.telegram.org